solipsis/go-keepkey/README.md

-    applySettings   Update the label, language, and enable/disable the passphrase changePin       Change or add a pin to the device clearSession    Clear session data such as the pin session and passphrase decryptKeyValue Decrypt a value with a given key and nodepath encryptKeyValue Encrypt a value with a given key and nodepath flashDump       dump certain section of flash
+    applySettings   Update the label, language, and enable/disable the passphrase changePin       Change or add a pin to the device clearSession    Clear session data such as the pin session and passphrase debugGetState   Get device debug info.
+This REVEALS SECRETS and can only be used with debug enabled firmware decryptKeyValue Decrypt a value with a given key and nodepath encryptKeyValue Encrypt a value with a given key and nodepath flashDump       dump certain section of flash